MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/ns-wdfusb-_wdf_usb_continuous_reader_config.md

 ### -field EvtUsbTargetPipeReadersFailed

 A pointer to the driver's <a href="https://msdn.microsoft.com/a9e21f47-1a60-419a-839e-8869f9fd4dd7">EvtUsbTargetPipeReadersFailed</a> callback function.
 This pointer is optional and can be <b>NULL</b>.
-For more information about about this parameter, see the Remarks section of <a href="https://msdn.microsoft.com/library/windows/hardware/ff551130">WdfUsbTargetPipeConfigContinuousReader</a>.
+For more information about this parameter, see the Remarks section of <a href="https://msdn.microsoft.com/library/windows/hardware/ff551130">WdfUsbTargetPipeConfigContinuousReader</a>.

 ## -remarks